hongyusu/hongyusu.github.io/_posts/2015-10-18-spark-classification-models.md

 # Summary of results

-- In this section, I present an overview of results achieved by different classification model which are provided by Spark Python framework.
+- In this section, I present an overview of results achieved by different classification models provided by Spark Python framework.
 - We use a same training and test split for different learning models, which in general is a 80%/20% random split.
 - The performance is measured by Hamming loss and is computed both on training set and test set, shown in the following table.